mccbc/notes/notes.md

 UpdateSourceTerms
 ---

-- Does this need to be done in cartesian?
+- Does this need to be done in cartesian? **No.**
     - Doesn't make much sense to subtract two vectors with different bases.
-If I do momentum after minus momentum before along each direction, the direction vectors have changed after the move.
+If I do momentum after minus momentum before along each direction, the direction vectors have changed after the move. **While true, the effect is negligible as long as the domain is large and we're far from the center.**
     - Orthonormal basis required --- currently set up that way, but normalizing on current position even for "before move" momentum vector.
 - Values of momentum change are always zero after photon escapes.
 It seems like the individual contributions are nonzero, but why is the output momentum change always zero?